¿Qué es un idiom?

 arrived late and the teacher gave me a frosty look.

-We thank Ida Sapiains (from Santiago, Chile) for her
+We thank Ida Sapiains (from Santiago, Chile) and Alberto Undurraga (from Los Angeles, Chile) for their

 Choose the right answer.